We are Hope Ignites Chicago

 1990

-From this year onward, all graduates of Boys Hope are accepted into 4-year colleges and universities.
+From this year onward, all graduates of the program are accepted into 4-year colleges and universities.

 1991